 In the 1990s, recognizing the growth of the Hispanic population in Texas and anticipating a new ethnic majority, MALC opened membership eligibility to House members of any race or ethnicity who represent majority-Latino constituencies.

-In 2016, MALC has a membership of 38 House members from all parts of the state, and is the second-largest caucus in Texas.
-Members are on all but 3 House Committees in the Texas House of Representatives.
-MALC members vote as a bloc on consequential matters for Latino constituents.
+In 2016, MALC has a membership of 42 House members from all parts of the state and is the second largest caucus in the Texas Legislature.
+MALC Members sit on all but 3 House Committees in the Texas House of Representatives and work together on matters of consequence to our state’s large and growing Latino constituency.